steego/toychest/README.md

 I want to encourage you to be really creative and try something.
 Anything.

 * [Small prototypes](code-snippets/patterns/singleton-maker.fsx)

+## I have something I want to share before the meetup.

+* Great!
+Message me @sgoguen on Twitter or find some other way of getting a hold of me.
 * A snippet showing how to use your favorite library or tool
 * A screencast
 * A small koan